 - If a VM is powered off rather than shut down from Engine or from within the guest, the latest available stable data is retrieved.
 It may not correspond to the very final data, but this is always a risk with unclean shutdown.

-- TPM data for VM snapshots is stored in
+- TPM data for VM snapshots is stored in the snapshot OVF.

 - There is no support for importing TPM data when importing VMs originating from external systems.

 The same approach can be used for storing secure boot NVRAM data.